jose-r-lopez/SSI_Infraestructure_Automation_Materials/README.md

 ## Vagrantfiles ##

-The goal of these files is to create a folder, download them to it, install *Vagrant* (https://www.vagrantup.com/) in your OS (it is multiplatform!) and review and/or modify the files to build a VM automatically adapted to your needs.
+The goal of these files is to create a folder, download them to it, install *Vagrant* (https://www.vagrantup.com/) in your OS (it is multiplatform!), and review and/or modify the files to build a VM automatically adapted to your needs.

 ### Ubuntu_full ###